brmcdoug/xrv9kvm/README.md

       * the datasheet says to deploy xrv9k with 4 vCPU and 16G of memory per VM.
 I've run them very stably with 2 vCPU and 14G of memory.

 2. required packages:
-    * openssh-server qemu qemu-kvm libvirt-bin
+    * openssh-server qemu qemu-kvm libvirt-bin openvswitch-switch
     * optional: virt-manager

 3. clone this repository: